This Memorial Day weekend marks the anniversary of the Colonial Fire.

 The Colonial Era in the Great Depression

 Over the years the Colonial was many things t many people as each year something was added, changed as young entrepreneur tried their hand at the latest niche.
-From gossiping to dancing skating to bowling the Colonial was in a constant state of change in a fight for survival and valiant attempt to stave off bankruptcy. it was certain that either a new era for the Colonial was needed if she were to survive.
+From gossiping to dancing skating to bowling the Colonial was in a constant state of change in a fight for survival and a valiant attempt to stave off bankruptcy.
+It was sure that either a new era for the Colonial was needed if she were to survive.

 The Colonial In the George Lonz Era